When is the Best Time to Start Keeping Yoshon?

 Help for Learning to Keep Yoshon!

 For those who want to learn details, tips, and everything one needs to know, there is a book called Vintage Grain: The Mitzvah of Keeping Yashan written by the founder of Yoshon.com.
 It was designed to help instruct the newcomer on all aspects of keeping yoshon.
 Based on many questions from Yoshon.com visitors over the years, this book answers many of the questions that people have who are just starting out.
 Others who have kept yoshon for years have also found the charts and resource lists of great help, and it is written in a way to be entertaining as well as informative.
-“Vintage Grain” helps teach how to use the Guide to Chodosh, and offers learning tools to know how to read date codes.
+“Vintage Grain” helps teach how to use our site, and offers learning tools to know how to read date codes.
 Even for those who do not keep the mitzvah, it is an interesting book to have.

 Updated As Of: